fi-muni/PA165/tasks/seminar-persistence2.md

 Hint: there are two helper methods prepared for you: `assertContainsCategoryWithName`, `assertContainsProductWithName`.

 **Task 03**
 Create DAO object for Product into package cz.fi.muni.pa165.dao.
 You will need to create an interface ProductDao and implementation ProductDaoImpl.
+Then uncomment code in seminarservices.SeminarServiceImpl class (this one uses your DAO).
 Create findAll, findById, create, delete.
 To get entity manager inside DAO use `@PersistenceContext`.
 `EntityManager` that is created this way is called "container managed entity manager".
 Do not create the entity manager through `EntityManagerFactory` as in the previous task!
 Such `EntityManager` would be "application managed".